williamtaggart97/resy-takehome-backend/README.md

 This Repo contains all pre-written code needed to spin up the REST API, documentation for the routes exposed by this API, and directions on what is required for the front-end or mobile app you will be creating.

+## Prerequisites

+- Heroku Account
+- Dev environment setup for either Web development (node + react) or Mobile development (Xcode and Swift)

+## Getting Started

+### Web / Mobile

+1. Use the step-by-step below to spin up the provided API.
+2. Create a separate Git Repo where you will write your code for the front-end for this project
+3. Use the API documentation below to integrate with the pre-provided backend

+#### TIP: run the 'heroku apps' command to see if your app is already running

+### Step-By-Step - heroku deployment
+1. In the terminal, confirm you are within the resy-takehome-backend directory
+2. Run `heroku login` and login with your heroku credentials
+3. Run `heroku container:login`
+2. Run `bash ./scripts/start-heroku.sh -n {put your name here}-takehome-api`, ex: `bash ./scripts/start-heroku.sh -n billy-takehome-api`
+3. Wait for the command to complete
+4. Once complete, run heroku open

+### Stopping the app - heroku
+1. In the terminal, confirm you are within the resy-takehome-backend directory
+2. Copy `bash ./scripts/stop-heroku.sh -n {name}-takehome-api` and paste in the terminal, then hit return / enter

 ## Technical Requirements

 Create a client for a Raffle application.
 Users are able to: